-We first studied Geocaching with a combination of in-depth participation over a one-year period and an online survey of 185 geocachers [22].
+We first studied Geocaching with a combination of in-depth participation over a 1-year period and an online survey of 185 geocachers [22].
 Our findings highlighted the ways that geocachers actively create location-based experiences for other geocachers.
 We also showed how maintenance of the activity is also mostly left in the hands of the players.
 Our results from this are presented in [22].
-Yet two years later, we recognized that our earlier work was limited in that it was more descriptive in nature than prescriptive.
+Yet 2 years later, we recognized that our earlier work was limited in that it was more descriptive in nature than prescriptive.
 This made it difficult to understand in what context the lessons from Geocaching should or could be applied.
-The work was also tied more directly to location-based experiences in general, as opposed to location-based games, our current focus of research.
+The work was also tied more directly to locationbased experiences in general, as opposed to location-based games, our current focus of research.
 This made it difficult to understand its direct applicability to location-based game design.
 As such, we have extended our study of Geocaching to include an additional year of active participation, which comes with a needed reflection on the results of our earlier work.
 The current article explores the findings from our earlier Geocaching studies by situating them within the context of location-based games.
-Then, through critical reflection, we suggest how game designers and researchers might apply the lessons from Geocaching to other types of location-based games.
+Here, we present a series of seven lessons that describe how players of Geocaching create both lightweight and elaborate content for others to find; evolve the customs of the game over time to create new gaming experiences; and report on and monitor game elements, other players, and even nonplayers as a part of game orchestration.
+Then, through critical reflection, we suggest how game designers and researchers might apply these lessons from Geocaching to other types of location-based games.

 Our article first describes related work on designing scalable location-based games.
-Second, we outline our study methodology including two years of active participation and observations of Geocaching along with an online survey.
+Second, we outline our study methodology including 2 years of active participation and observations of Geocaching along with an online survey.
 Third, we describe our findings on game creation and orchestration.
-Fourth, in our discussion section, we categorize existing location-based games, and, through this, suggest how lessons from Geocaching could be applied more broadly to location-based game design.
+Fourth, in our discussion section, we categorize existing location-based games and, through this, suggest how lessons from Geocaching could be applied more broadly to location-based game design.